0dot0repeating/dakka/README.md

-## Wait, why's it missing so much stuff?
+## Wait, why's it missing stuff?

 Dakka's code got messy, and underlying systems changed enough that I decided enough was enough.
 Rather than let it go the way of Samsara, I decided to nip it in the bud and restructure everything, cleaning up extraneous code, streamlining things, and so on and so forth.

+For the most part, everything's back in and them some.
+The only big thing left, score rewards, is coming within a day or two.
+Which means that this message will still be here a month from now.

 ## So what *is* in so far?